Last Updated on

 Some people don’t realize that the Kickboxing roundhouse kick is different than the Muay Thai kick.
 Most people think that Kickboxers use the same kick as Muay Thai fighters, but they don’t.
 While the technique might look similar, the Muay Thai kick is far more devastating and generates more power.

-MMA gyms are notoriously bad for teaching lousy technique, especially the ones that advertise Muay Thai classes.
+MMA gyms are notoriously bad for teaching lousy technique, especially the ones that advertise Muay Thai classes Download the rewind effect.
 If you train at an MMA gym without an authentic Thai instructor, you are going to be learning bastardized Kickboxing.

 Unlike Thailand, where Thai fighters are given one on one instruction the moment they step into a gym, many foreigners learn Muay Thai in a group environment.
 This means there is one instructor for every 30 students and students will end up holding pads for each other.